Pernell Whitaker vs. Gary Jacobs: The fight

 Whitaker got off to a sluggish start as Jacobs did well leading with his jab and slipping Whitaker's punches.
 However, Whitaker would eventually take control from the fifth round on.
 In the 11th round, Jacobs was incorrectly credited with a knockdown after Whitaker missed with a wild left hook and his momentum sent him to the canvas after Jacobs had tapped him on his body with a right, though replays showed that it should have been ruled a slip.
 In the 12th and final round, Whitaker would score two knockdowns in the final 30 seconds, first dropping Jacobs face first on the canvas following a left hand.
 After Jacobs got back up with 10 seconds remaining, Whitaker quickly attack and sent him down again with another left.
 Jacobs would again get back up just as the bell rang to end the fight and the fight would go to the scorecards.
 All three scorecards were lopsided in Whitaker's favor, who won unanimously with scores of 118–109, 118–107 and 117–109.

+Aftermath

 Following the fight, Whitaker admitted that then-IBF super middleweight Roy Jones Jr., who was commentating the fight for HBO, had suggested to Whitaker to attack Jacobs with body punches, stating "It took me four or five rounds to figure out what in the world Gary Jacobs was doing, Roy Jones was mouthing to me that I needed to work the body more.
 Hey, my corner does a great job, but I could use a little help in there."